LESLIE: Now we’ve got Patrick on the line who’s got a roofing question, specifically about benefits of metal roof. How can we help you today?

 PATRICK: Yes.
 Port Charlotte.

-TOM: You know, the one nice thing is that metal roofs have a reflective paint; it’s like a low-E paint.
+TOM: You know, one of the benefits of metal roof is that metal roofs have a reflective paint; it’s like a low-E paint.
 And they actually reflect some of that radiant heat back off of the roof.
 So instead of having a roof that’s like a heat collector, you’re going to have a roof that’s a heat reflector.
 So there’s also an energy-efficiency element to it, as well.

 But I think that metal roofs last literally indefinitely, as long as they’re properly maintained.
-They don’t need a lot of maintenance.
+One of the benefits of metal roof is they don’t need a lot of maintenance.
 Of course, if there’s a storm and that sort of thing, they stand up a lot better; they don’t fly off like shingles do.
 And even though it’s twice as expensive, it’ll probably be the last roof you’ll ever have to put on that house.

 PATRICK: If I do this $11,000 roof, will I report that to my homeowners insurance and will I get a benefit from that or no?